 • Win houses nearly 10% of the homeless families in New York City.

-• Win has nearly 240 permanent supportive apartment units in Brooklyn and the Bronx offering continued counseling and other supportive services for mothers/families with special needs.
+• Win has nearly 335 units of permanent supportive housing offering continued counseling and other supportive services for mothers/families with special needs.

-• This year, Win placed nearly 750 families into permanent housing.
+• This year, Win placed over 700 families into permanent housing.

-• More than 46% of Win’s clients are employed.
+• 53% of Win’s homeless moms are employed.

 • With nine on-site daycare centers plus after-school educational and recreational programs, Win provides childcare services for homeless children of all ages.

-• Camp Win, a ten-week specialized day camp, serves close to 1,200 homeless children each summer and provides activities during school breaks – helping school-age children maintain their educational focus while allowing their moms to concentrate on rebuilding their lives.
+• Camp Win, a specialized day camp, serves close to 1,000 homeless children during the summer and every school break – helping children maintain their educational focus while allowing their moms to concentrate on rebuilding their lives.

 • Win has more than 500 full- and part- time staff members, and a dedicated roster of over 1,200 volunteers